finos/community/docs/governance/Software-Projects/Project-Lifecycle.md

 Projects are [Archived](/docs/governance/Software-Projects/maturity/archived) when they are no longer actively developed (with a project status of Unsupported or Moved), for any reason.
 Archived projects may no longer actively address new issues, including security vulnerabilities.
 Their code and documentation remain available because they may still be useful, but should be used with caution due to the lack of updated.

-Projects may be moved to the Archived state from either the Incubating or Graduated states, either upon the request of the project maintainers, or upon a determination by FINOS on the basis of the projects status.
+Projects may be moved to the Archived state from either the Incubating or Graduated states, either upon the request of the project maintainers, or upon a determination by FINOS on the basis of the project's status.

 ### FINOS Labs (Optional)